 People continue to approach us claiming to have been treated unfairly.
 Many have been confronted with higher premiums and more exclusions on their insurance policies and, in many cases, have been refused cover or had claims rejected.
 They may have experienced psychological distress for short-term life situations such as financial or relationship difficulties.
 They could have symptoms that have not returned for many years, or may no longer require treatment.

 We will continue to call on insurers to ensure they are using contemporary evidence and data, and considering individual circumstances, instead of making broad assumptions about a person's ability to function and, therefore, their risk to insure.

 If you have a complaint about an insurance policy or claim, or wish to appeal a decision made by an insurance company, there are several options available:

 - Lodge a complaint or appeal with the insurance company's customer complaints section, seeking a review of their decision.

-- If contacting the insurance company directly does not lead to a satisfactory resolution of your complaint, you can make a complaint to the relevant industry complaints body.
-This would most likely be one of the following:
+- If contacting the insurance company directly does not lead to a satisfactory resolution of your complaint, you can make a complaint to the Australian Financial Complaints Authority.

 If you believe you may have been discriminated against because of your experience of a mental condition, you can make a complaint of disability discrimination to one of the following: